hahalml/dataminer/README.md

 http://digitaleconomy.xyz/charting_library-1/index.html

 This represents my hobby project and my first python programming project.
-My objective is to eventualy build a backtesting engine for machine learning algorithms implemented for cryptocurencies trading (and hopefully developing some trading strategy that can make money or at least not lose.)
+My objective is to eventualy build a backtesting engine for machine learning algorithms implemented for cryptocurencies trading. (and hopefully developing some trading strategy that can make money or at least not lose)

 ## General
 * This program uses api clients to connect and get ticker data from different bitcoin and cryptocurencies exchanges.